How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

 Directions

 Soak 1 cup of dal (lentils) in boiling water for 10-20 minutes.
-You can use this time to cut vegetables and prepare the spices.
+During this time, you can cut vegetables and prepare the spices.

 Boil the dal (lentils) in 4 cups of water until the beans are very soft.
 Then add the vegetables.